CBASoftwareDevolopment2020/Exam-Notes/Algorithms/Searching.md

 - _knows_ the complexities of search trees and hash tables
 - _knows_ the Knuth-Morris-Pratt algorithm
 - _knows_ the Boyer-Moore algorithm
-- _knows_ the Comsky language hierarchy
+- _knows_ the Chomsky language hierarchy
 - _knows_ the recursive definition of regular expressions

 ## Abilities